ogmaresca/azp-agent/README.md

 # Configuration

-The values `azp.token` and `azp.url` are required to install the chart.
+The values `azp.token` and `azp.url` are required to install the chart. `azp.token` is your Personal Acces token.
+This token requires Agent Pools (Read & Manage) permission. `azp.url` is your Azure Devops URL, usually `https://dev.azure.com/<Your Organization>`.

 If `docker.persistence.enabled` is `true` and `docker.persistence.name` is equal to `azp.persistence.name`, then the AZP workspace and the Docker workspace will use a share volume.